hasura/graphql-engine/docs/graphql/manual/getting-started/using-existing-database.rst

   :depth: 1
   :local:

-Follow one of these guides to setup Hasura GraphQL engine use an existing database:
+Follow one of these guides to setup Hasura GraphQL engine using an existing database:

 - :doc:`Using Heroku <../deployment/heroku/using-existing-heroku-database>`: Run on Heroku and connect to an existing Heroku Postgres database.